 Working together, we can make a larger impact on behalf of college students with food-related disabilities.
-NCA's college website page now includes a link to our Celiac College Student Survey.
-Kristi, who heads up FARE’s college program, has been very helpful in getting our Celiac College Student Survey Results to the attention of the appropriate food service vendors.
-Please keep those Celiac College Student Surveys coming!
+NCA's college website page now includes a link to our College Student Survey.
+Kristi, who heads up FARE’s college program, has been very helpful in getting our College Student Survey Results to the attention of the appropriate food service vendors.
+Please keep those College Student Surveys coming!

 Distributing this letter is challenging.
 It has already been sent to 500 colleges, but you can help by sharing this post on your college parent and student facebook pages, in support groups, and anywhere you think it could help.
 Go here to learn more about our GFF strategy for improving the college experience for students with celiac and food allergies.